-Why do you need an at home UTI test?
-A urinary tract infection (UTI) is an infection in any part of your urinary system- this could be your kidneys, bladder, or urethra, but most are in the kidneys or bladder
+Why do you need UTI tests?
+A urinary tract infection (UTI) is an infection in any part of your urinary system- this could be your kidneys, bladder, or urethra, but most are in the kidneys or bladder.

 UTI’s are common and usually are easily treated with the appropriate antibiotics if diagnosed early.
 Bacteria around the anal or genital areas can travel to the bladder and cause an uncomfortable infection and UTI symptoms.
 Anything that brings bacteria in contact with your urethra can cause a UTI and subsequent discomfort.

 Women are much more likely to get a UTI because they have shorter urethras and bacteria have easier access to the bladder.
 They don’t spread from person to person like a sexually transmitted infection (STI), but having sexual intercourse can still cause UTIs.
 If it isn’t treated, the infection can reach your kidney and cause fevers, chills, nausea, more intense pain in the groin and low back, and become serious very quickly.
-Getting an at home UTI test ensures you are better safe than sorry.
+Getting a telemedicine consultation for UTI ensures you are better safe than sorry.

-If you think you have a UTI lookout for the following common symptoms and get yourself an at home UTI test with a telephone consultation with a physician included:
+If you think you have a UTI lookout for the following common symptoms and get yourself a telemedicine UTI package with a prescription included if indicated:

 Burning during urination